Cederberg Termite Mound Mushroom

 Looking into the Soul of the White Ant

 Leaving the internet, I returned to the first and only book I’d read on termites.
-It was written by the South African naturalist and poet Eugene Marais at the turn of the last century.
+It was written by the naturalist and poet Eugene Marais at the turn of the last century.

 Nowadays Marais might be termed a citizen scientist.
 He was it seems the first to describe (to westerners anyway) each mound as being a single organic entity.
 For instance, each termite he saw as something similar to a blood cell flowing through the organism.

 His account is to be found in The Soul of the White Ant.
-The book is the iconic literary remnant of a brilliant morphine-soaked mind.
-When I read it years ago it was as much a mystical experience as being scientifically enlightening.
+The book is an iconic literary remnant.
+As mystical as scientifically enlightening.

 Whatever the book’s scientific flaws (Marais was a lawyer by training) the work was original enough.
 He also realized the importance of fungi as part of the termitaries’ digestive system.

 The book was inspiring too.
-A famous European poet adapted it and claimed as his own the idea of termite nests being a living organism.
-The notion was later taken up by Richard Dawrkins.
+A famous European poet adapted it, and claimed as his own the idea of termite nests being a living organism - a notion later taken up by Richard Dwarkins.

-Nothing in Marais' book helped specifically identify what we'd seen.
-Then Justin Williams, @the_mushroom_forager pointed out that it is Podaxis beringamensis.
+It took Justin Williams, @the_mushroom_forager to point out that it is Podaxis beringamensis.
 Other sources call it Podaxis pistillaris.
 Of Australian origin, not much is known of their natural history according to one study.

 The same paper reports that some southern African termites may find the symbiotic odds unacceptable.
-With the mushroom poking through their mounds and exposing them to pathogens and predators, they build their mounds with chemical toxins added to the nest walls to prevent the Podaxis's growth.
+With the mushroom poking through their mounds and exposing them to pathogens and predators, they build mounds with chemical added to the nest walls that prevents the Podaxis's growth.